Waxing and Lash Extension Bee

 “There is no exquisite beauty… without some strangeness in the proportion.” – Edgar Allan Poe

-Today, I hope to support your discovery of self care and to define what that means and what it looks like for you, so that you are better able to make responsibility to self a priority.
-I am determined to offer people, motivated by unrealistic beauty standards or those who are just unsure of what comes next, a safe place in which to meet themselves, experiment with defining their own terms of beauty and become comfortable with a self care routine that makes sense for them.
+Today, I hope to support your discovery of self-care, so that you are better able to make responsibility to self a priority.
+I am determined to offer people, motivated by unrealistic beauty standards or those who are just unsure of what comes next, a safe place in which to meet themselves and to experiment with their own terms of beauty.
+In doing so, I hope to help them become comfortable with a self-care routine that makes sense for them.

 Skin care, for me, is where we uncover the foundation of identity.
-An informed skin care routine and a comfortability with self will empower you to define beauty for you.
-Beauty that is as unique to each of us as we are unique to each other.
+An informed skin care routine and being comfortable with your self will empower you to define beauty for you.
+Beauty is as unique to each of us as we are unique to each other.
 Armed with healthy skin, healthy habits and healthy expectations we can engage in (the fun) beauty rituals and make impactful statements of self, unburdened by societal norms and impossible standards.

 |Wed||2pm - 8pm (Seattle)|